Advisory Services Network LLC Sells 2,356 Shares of Activision Blizzard, Inc. (NASDAQ:ATVI)

-Advisory Services Network LLC lowered its holdings in shares of Activision Blizzard, Inc. (NASDAQ:ATVI – Get Rating) by 7.5% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 29,233 shares of the company’s stock after selling 2,356 shares during the period.
-Advisory Services Network LLC’s holdings in Activision Blizzard were worth $2,277,000 at the end of the most recent reporting period.
+Advisory Services Network LLC decreased its holdings in shares of Activision Blizzard, Inc. (NASDAQ:ATVI – Get Rating) by 7.5% in the 2nd quarter, HoldingsChannel reports.
+The firm owned 29,233 shares of the company’s stock after selling 2,356 shares during the period.
+Advisory Services Network LLC’s holdings in Activision Blizzard were worth $2,277,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds and other institutional investors have also bought and sold shares of the business.
-ACG Wealth bought a new stake in shares of Activision Blizzard in the 2nd quarter worth approximately $25,000.
-Joseph P. Lucia & Associates LLC purchased a new position in Activision Blizzard during the second quarter valued at $25,000.
-MV Capital Management Inc. raised its stake in Activision Blizzard by 275.5% during the first quarter.
-MV Capital Management Inc. now owns 353 shares of the company’s stock valued at $28,000 after buying an additional 259 shares during the last quarter.
-Orion Capital Management LLC boosted its holdings in Activision Blizzard by 75.7% in the second quarter.
-Orion Capital Management LLC now owns 355 shares of the company’s stock worth $28,000 after acquiring an additional 153 shares in the last quarter.
-Finally, James Investment Research Inc. bought a new position in shares of Activision Blizzard during the first quarter valued at $37,000.
-Hedge funds and other institutional investors own 78.78% of the company’s stock.
+A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in the stock.
+Joseph P. Lucia & Associates LLC acquired a new stake in shares of Activision Blizzard during the 2nd quarter worth about $25,000.
+ACG Wealth bought a new position in Activision Blizzard in the 2nd quarter valued at about $25,000.
+MV Capital Management Inc. lifted its position in Activision Blizzard by 275.5% during the first quarter.
+MV Capital Management Inc. now owns 353 shares of the company’s stock worth $28,000 after acquiring an additional 259 shares during the last quarter.
+Orion Capital Management LLC boosted its holdings in shares of Activision Blizzard by 75.7% during the second quarter.
+Orion Capital Management LLC now owns 355 shares of the company’s stock worth $28,000 after acquiring an additional 153 shares during the period.
+Finally, James Investment Research Inc. acquired a new position in shares of Activision Blizzard in the first quarter valued at approximately $37,000.
+78.78% of the stock is owned by institutional investors.

+Several analysts recently weighed in on the company.
+StockNews.com initiated coverage on Activision Blizzard in a report on Wednesday, October 12th.
+They set a “hold” rating for the company.
+Deutsche Bank Aktiengesellschaft dropped their target price on Activision Blizzard from $95.00 to $84.00 in a report on Thursday, August 4th.
+Moffett Nathanson raised shares of Activision Blizzard from a “neutral” rating to a “buy” rating and set a $95.00 price target on the stock in a research report on Wednesday, August 3rd.
+Atlantic Securities upgraded shares of Activision Blizzard from a “neutral” rating to an “overweight” rating and dropped their price objective for the stock from $95.00 to $84.00 in a research note on Thursday, September 15th.
+Finally, TheStreet lowered shares of Activision Blizzard from a “b” rating to a “c+” rating in a research report on Wednesday, September 21st.
+Fifteen investment analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
+Based on data from MarketBeat, the company currently has an average rating of “Hold” and an average target price of $93.58.

 Activision Blizzard Stock Performance